-- Remove screws 1 and take off the clamp. - Remove screws 2 and take off the brake caliper. - Allow the brake caliper and brake line to hang loosely to the side.
+- Remove screws 1 and take off the clamp. - Remove screws 2 and take off the brake caliper. - Hang the brake caliper and the brake line loosely to the side.

 Do not actuate the hand brake lever when the front wheel is removed.